 Patients who have contracted the virus have had fever, shortness of breath and coughing.
 The virus can also cause pneumonia, an infection that inflames the air sacs in the lungs and can cause them to fill with fluid or pus.
 Elderly citizens tend to be more often affected by the virus than younger people.

 Since the virus broke out in December last year, it has infected thousands of people across China.
-Cases have also been reported in more than a dozen other countries, including Germany.
+Cases have also been reported in dozens of other countries, including Germany.

 What do we know about the virus?